An oesophageal stent is a small metal or plastic tube put into the food pipe (oesophagus). It keeps the food pipe open.

 A nurse puts a small tube called a cannula into a vein in the back of your hand.
 They go with you to the endoscopy or x-ray department.

-You have a medicine to make you sleepy injected into the cannula in your hand.
+The doctor or nurse injects a medicine to make you sleepy into the cannula in your hand.
 Or you might have a general anaesthetic, so that you'll be asleep for the procedure.

 Having treatmentThere are 2 ways of fitting the stent.
 Your doctor can use a: